New combo attack on hard-to-treat prostate cancer shows promise

 Summary

-This study tested whether adding a precise, high-dose radiation treatment (SBRT) to the hormone therapy apalutamide helps control prostate cancer that no longer responds to standard hormone therapy and has spread to a few spots in the body.
+This study tested whether adding a precise, high-dose radiation treatment (SBRT) to the hormone therapy apalutamide helps control prostate cancer that has stopped responding to standard hormone therapy and spread to a few spots.
 Twenty-six men with this type of cancer took part.
 The main goal was to see if the combination could make PSA levels undetectable after 18 months.
-Results will help determine if the added radiation improves outcomes.
+The approach aims to delay the cancer's progression while keeping side effects manageable.

 Get updates